 Follow the guidelines and directions from BC Centre for Disease Control and/or your health practitioner.

-Inform your supervisor and Shelley McKenzie, Director of Health & Wellbeing, as soon as possible providing the start date of your first day of illness or self-isolation.
+Inform your supervisor and Shelley McKenzie, Director of Health and Well-being, as soon as possible providing the start date of your first day of illness or self-isolation.

 Review information from Homewood Health.